-manyhaina teaching of in supporting Pooding Pooks with
+many being teaching of in supporting Reading Books with

-many being - in supporting Reading Books with
+behind or in Phonics. in supporting content for older

-behind or in Phonics. younger readers to content for older
+Phonics. younger readers to master the basics of readers but a

-some cases master the basics of readers but a
+some cases Introduction of

-significantly Introduction of reading, with an reading age
+significantly behind the Sounds-Write reading, with an reading age

-behind the Sounds-Write average impact of an appropriate to the
+average impact of an appropriate to the

 expectations programme. additional four child's level.

-for their age in months' progress.
+for their age in 16 months' progress.

 terms of If needed, small Research suggests HLTA/TA time:

 phonics group catch up that phonics is

 knowledge. sessions. particularly beneficial

 for younger learners

 Reading books (4-7 year olds) as

 of which reflect they begin to read.

 interest of older

 children but

 with a reading

 age content

 appropriate to

 their level.

-D Some Pupil Small group The purposeful use of HLTA/TA/teacher In school
+D Some Pupil Small group The purposeful use of HLTA/TA/teacher In school As above

 Premium catch up maths manipulatives time tracking

 children sessions. his highlighted as

 struggle with within the EEF TT Rockstars

 rapid recall of To embed the document improving

 maths number use of maths mathematics in keys Mathletics

 facts such as manipulatives stage 2 and 3.
 It also

 times tables, explains that we

 number Timetabled need to ensure that

 bonds.
 TA/HLTA pupils develop fluent

 support to recall facts.

 either work with

 children or free

 up the class

 teacher to

 provide

 feedback and

-guidance to
+guidance to 1 1

 children.

-Е Pupil premium To embed the As a school we want Thrive - Online Thrive children often use of the to develop and invest resource tool and assessments. have poor self- Thrive: in a long term and basic training esteem and Differentiated sustainable approach confidence provision to to supporting Weekly small which can support children with low group/individual inhibit social children's self-esteem.
-Thrive sessions for interaction, emotional On average, social identified pupils curiosity to development so and emotional learn and that learning learning HLTA Time for Play experience of becomes more interventions have an Therapy/Lego new things accessible and identifiable and Therapy and lead to therefore valuable impact on higher levels enhances attitudes to learning Resources to of anxiety - emotional and social improve the work began on literacy to relationships in environment within this in 18/19. impact on school.
-They also which Thrive/Lego academic have an average therapy etc. takes progress overall impact of four place (resilience, months' additional resourcefulness, progress on Purchasing of new reflective attainment.
-Lego to support capacity and delivery of Lego reciprocity).
-Therapy The use of play/Lego Therapy to support.
-F For some of Provide a rich The EEF think an Subsidising of trips, Evidence base our Pupil and varied enriching education visitors, after school will be in the Premium curriculum with has intrinsic benefits clubs, music lessons form of a children they a wide variety They think all , - questionnaire/ have limited , children, including Experts into school pupil voice
+E Pupil premium children often To embed the use of the As a school we want to develop and invest Thrive - Online resource tool and Thrive assessments.
+As above have poor self- esteem and Thrive: Differentiated in a long term and sustainable approach basic training confidence which can provision to support to supporting children with low Weekly small group/individual inhibit social interaction, children's emotional self-esteem.
+On average, social Thrive sessions for identified pupils curiosity to learn and experience of development so that learning becomes more and emotional learning interventions have an HLTA Time for Play Therapy/Lego new things and lead to accessible and therefore identifiable and valuable impact on Therapy higher levels of anxiety - enhances emotional attitudes to learning and social Resources to improve the work began on this in 18/19. literacy to impact on relationships in school.
+They also environment within which Thrive/Lego academic progress have an average overall impact of four therapy etc. takes place (resilience, resourcefulness, reflective months' additional progress on attainment.
+Purchasing of new Lego to support capacity and reciprocity). delivery of Lego Therapy The use of play/Lego Therapy to support.
+F For some of Provide a rich The EEF think an Subsidising of trips, Evidence base As above our Pupil and varied enriching education visitors, after school will be in the Premium curriculum with has intrinsic benefits clubs, music lessons form of a children they a wide variety They think all questionnaire/ have limited children, including Experts into school pupil voice